 A Word About Driving in Paris

-If, despite my ranting, you still feel compelled to rent a car and drive around the city, or are forced to do so due to extenuating circumstances, at the very least, get your hands on a basic explanation of international street signs (this should be available at your car-rental agency), and a good street map.
-Try to do your driving on a Sunday, when most Parisians head for the country (but forget about Sat, when they all do their shopping).
+If, despite this rant, you still feel compelled to rent a car and drive around the city, or are forced to do so due to extenuating circumstances, at the very least get your hands on a basic explanation of international street signs (this should be available at your car-rental agency) and a good street map or app.
+Taxi drivers nowadays use the app Waze (www.waze.com), which works like a GPS using real-time traffic info to guide you to your destination using the fastest, least traffic-clogged route.
 Finally, try to keep your cool, because no matter how sure you are that you are following the rules of the road, at some point, someone in another car will curse you.
 Good luck—you’re going to need it.

 If you have the time and the energy, the best mode of transport in this small and walkable city is your own two feet.
 You can cross the center of town (say from the Place St-Michel to Les Halles) in about 20 minutes.
-This is the best way to see and experience the city, and take in all the little details that make it all so wonderful.
-You could spend an afternoon exploring one small neighborhood, or try one of the walking tours in Chapter 7.
+This is the best way to see and experience the city and take in all the little details that make it all so wonderful.
+You could spend an afternoon exploring one small neighborhood or try one of the walking tours.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.